alpinejs/alpine/README.md

 </div>
 ```

-`$el` is a magic property that can be used to retreive the root component DOM node.
+`$el` is a magic property that can be used to retrieve the root component DOM node.

 ### `$refs`
 **Example:**